BIBSYSDEV/track-changes-to-aws-terms-and-conditions/miro/master-cloud-agreement.md

 independently developed without using the disclosing party’s Confidential Information.

-15.4. _Remedie_ s.
+15.4. _Remedies_.
 Unauthorized use or disclosure of Confidential Information may cause substantial harm for which damages alone are an insufficient remedy.
 Each party may seek appropriate equitable relief, in addition to other available remedies, for breach or threatened breach of this Section 15.

-15.5. _Required Disclosure_ s.
+15.5. _Required Disclosures_.
 Nothing in this Agreement prohibits either party from making disclosures, including of Customer Content and other Confidential Information, if required by Law, subpoena, or court order, provided (if permitted by Law) it notifies the other party in advance and cooperates in any effort to obtain confidential treatment.

 ###  **16\.
 Trials and Betas**.